Syslifters/sysreptor/docs/docs/setup/installation.md

 We recommend [using a webserver](../setup/webserver.md) like Caddy (recommended), nginx or Apache to prevent [potential vulnerabilities](../insights/vulnerabilities.md) and to enable HTTPS.

 Further [configurations](../setup/configuration.md) can be edited in `sysreptor/deploy/app.env`.

+## Stopping SysReptor

+To stop SysReptor and all associated containers, go to the `sysreptor/deploy` directory and run `docker compose stop`.